Digital Nomad Visa Guide

 White Card (Digital Nomad Permit)

-White Card holders are exempt from Hungarian income tax on foreign-source remote work income
+White Card holders who remain non-resident (under 183 days) are not subject to Hungarian income tax on foreign-source income

 Italy